AdiMatam/Chinese-Checkers/README.md

 - res     - misc files, images, fonts.

 ## **Building**
-- Developed with MinGW GCC
+- Developed with MSVC (VS2019)
-- MinGW - ```make``` in terminal.
+- Open SLN file in Visual Studio and run
-- Updates coming soon for other compilers...
+- Updates coming soon for GCC and other compilers...

 ## **Playing**
 1. Run Game.exe (or whatever extension)